jacquescomeaux/pico/README.md

-# Starting from scratch on a Raspberry Pi Pico for fun and profit
+# ARM assembly for fun and profit

+I'm starting over.